qeeg/cpp-io/README.md

 ## Design decisions

 * It was chosen to put all new types into separate namespace `std::io`.
 This follows the model ranges took where they define more modern versions of old facilities inside a new namespace.
-* The general inheritance hierarchy of legacy text streams has more or less been preserved, hovewer, the classes have been renamed as follows:
+* The inheritance heirarchy of legacy text streams has been changed to concepts.
+Legacy base classes have become the following concepts:
   * `std::ios_base` and `std::basic_ios` -> `std::io::stream_base`.
   * `std::basic_istream` -> `std::io::input_stream`.
   * `std::basic_ostream` -> `std::io::output_stream`.
   * `std::basic_stream` -> `std::io::stream`.
+* Concrete classes have been renamed as follows:
   * `std::basic_istringstream` -> `std::io::basic_input_memory_stream`.
   * `std::basic_ostringstream` -> `std::io::basic_output_memory_stream`.
   * `std::basic_stringstream` -> `std::io::basic_memory_stream`.